Worship Songs About Prayer

 Holy Spirit come invade us now”

+This is the perfect song to build your relationship with Christ Jesus.
 These lyrics are a beautiful prayer for the Holy Spirit to come and fill us with hope and peace.
 When we ask for God’s reign in our hearts, we align our desires with His will.
 We surrender control of our lives into His hands.

 We ask that He increase His presence within us and reveal why we were made.
 This is so that through Him we can experience “hope like wild fire” in every part of our being.
 This is a powerful request which demonstrates faith, trust, and admiration for God’s power.